Guide to Resolving Massachusetts Back Tax Problems

 Filing Requirements for Reason 1 – Question of Liability

-- Form DR-1, Request for Settlement Consideration: This is sent to the DOR Office of Appeals and explains why you don’t believe the tax liability, or portion of it, is owed.
+- Form DR-1, Request for Settlement Consideration: It is sent to the DOR Office of Appeals and explains why you don’t believe the tax liability or portion of it, is owed.

 Filing Requirements for Reason 2 – Doubt as to collectibility